iggie07/Engeto-Tic_Tac_Toe/README.md

-Tic_Tac_Toe is a second project created durind studies Pyton Academy by Engeto.
+Tic_Tac_Toe is a second project created during studies Pyton Academy by Engeto.